dalejn/cleanBib/README.md

 # Instructions

-To goal of the coding notebook is to clean your `.bib` file to only contain references that you have cited in your manuscript.
+The goal of the coding notebook is to clean your `.bib` file to only contain references that you have cited in your manuscript.
 This cleaned `.bib` will then be used to generate a data table of full first names that will be used to query the probabilistic gender classifier, [Gender API](https://gender-api.com).
 Proportions of the predicted gender for first and last author pairs (male/male, male/female, female/male, and female/female) will be calculated.

 1. Obtain a `.bib` file of your manuscript's reference list.
 You can do this with common reference managers.